-- Intuitive APIs: AmpliGraph APIs are designed to reduce the code amount required to learn models that predict links in knowledge graphs.
-The new version AmpliGraph 2 APIs are in Keras style, making the user experience even smoother. - GPU-Ready: AmpliGraph 2 is based on TensorFlow 2, and it is designed to run seamlessly on CPU and GPU devices to speed-up training. - Extensible: Roll your own knowledge graph embeddings model by extending AmpliGraph base estimators.
+• Intuitive APIs: AmpliGraph APIs are designed to reduce the code amount required to learn models that predict links in knowledge graphs.
+The new version AmpliGraph 2 APIs are in Keras style, making the user experience even smoother.
+GPU-Ready: AmpliGraph is built on top of TensorFlow 2, and it is designed to run seamlessly on CPU and GPU devices - to speed-up training.
+Extensible: Roll your own knowledge graph embeddings model by extending AmpliGraph base estimators.